yotamshemtov/GagnonBartsch_ShemTov_2016_Replication/README.md

 ## Monte-Carlo simulations

 ### Data
-* results100.rda, results200.rda and results500.rda: Simulations results data over three different sample size: 100,200 and 500.
+* results100.rda, results200.rda and results500.rda: Simulations results data from three different sample size: 100,200 and 500.

 ### Code
 ##### **The Tables and Figures that each code (.R) file replicates**
-* *figures_fixed_rho_new.R* and *figures_fixed_rho_new.Rout*: Figure 2.
+* Figure 2: *figures_fixed_rho_new.R* and *figures_fixed_rho_new.Rout*.

 ## Real data applications